-Apple is not know for making it easy to use add third party hardware to their computers.
-In fact it is notoriously difficult, often impossible, to update a Mac.
-However, this all changed when Apple introduced a way to use external graphics processor units or eGPUs in MacOS High Sierra, now Mac owners can improve the graphics capabilities of their Macs by adding an external graphics processor.
+Apple is not known for making it easy to add third-party hardware to its computers.
+In fact, it's notoriously difficult, often impossible, to update a Mac.
+However, this all changed when Apple introduced a way to use external graphics processor units, or eGPUs, in MacOS High Sierra; now Mac owners can improve the graphics capabilities of their Macs by adding an external graphics processor.

 Even before the change in High Sierra a small, but active, community of users had been enjoying the relatively cheap way to boost graphic performance on the Mac, but the arrival of High Sierra made this even easier.
-And the process became easier still when Apple launched Mojave in 2018.
+And the process became easier still when Apple launched Mojave.

 Which eGPUs work with Macs